 late August to late May

-You are encouraged to extend your EAP participation from the fall to the year.
+You are encouraged to extend your UCEAP participation from the fall to the year.

-You will reside in a dormitory or apartment with local students.
+You may reside in a dormitory or apartment with local and international students.
 You also have the option of living off campus.
 More information on housing

 Enjoy cultural activities and excursions arranged by HKU Office of International Student Exchange (OISE) and HKU Global Lounge